kleinsimon/MicroStructureToolBox/README.md

 * [Apache Commons Math](https://commons.apache.org/proper/commons-math/) (tested with commons-math3-3.5, included in the .jar file)

 # Installation
-Copy the File LinearDistance_.jar in the plugins folder.
+Copy the File **LinearDistance_.jar** in the plugins folder.

 # Usage
 Open one or more binary (black/white) images or binarize an image.
-Start the plugin by selecting "Plugins>Analyze>Measure linear distances" and select the results you want to obtain. **All given lengths will be in pixels**, no scale is applied.
+Start the plugin by selecting "Plugins>Analyze>Measure linear distances" and select the results you want to obtain. ~~**All given lengths will be in pixels**, no scale is applied~~.

 #Available Options:
 Option                         |  Description